symfony/symfony-docs/session/locale_sticky_session.rst

 ==================================================

-Symfony stores the locale setting in the Request, which means that this setting is not automtically saved ("sticky") across requests.
+Symfony stores the locale setting in the Request, which means that this setting is not automatically saved ("sticky") across requests.
 But, you *can* store the locale in the session, so that it's used on subsequent requests.

 .. _creating-a-LocaleSubscriber: